How To Quieten Your Mind and Slow Down When You Feel Rushed [TUTORIAL]

 For bonus points, take a Zen Walk.

-10. Try Nine Round Breathing
+10. Try Nine Round Breathing meditation for a quiet mind

 Nine Round Breathing is an ancient Buddhist meditation technique that quickly quiets the mind.